-Local government in Victoria manages approximately \$114.07 billion of community assets and infrastructure and spends around \$9.8 billion on the provision of services annually.
-Local government, in partnership with other levels of government, is responsible for aspects of everyday life that people care about deeply - from vibrant and safe public spaces, to accessible libraries, to strong local business and employment opportunities.
+Local government in Victoria manages approximately \$125.7 billion of community assets and infrastructure and spends around \$10.2 billion on the provision of services annually.
+Local government, in partnership with other levels of government, is responsible for aspects of everyday life that people care about - from clean and safe public spaces, to accessible libraries, to strong local business and employment opportunities.
 Effective planning and reporting by councils is essential for ensuring transparency and accountability to the community and other levels of government as to how public money is being spent and the quality of services delivered.